lightcastercoldheart/apollo/README.md

 >>>- user who generated the guide*

 >b.
 Quiz
+>>> The quiz feature locks the cards in a guide.
+To unlock the cards and access more information, the user must answer a question that is related to an unlocked card in the guide.
+This will help users test out whether they've learned something from the guide and help them learn more about the study guide's generated information.

 >>b.1 - Leaderboard
+Leaderboarding is a feature that can be activated for each guide.
+This feature shows which users have taken the quiz and have unlocked the most locked cards in the guide.
+This feature is only available if the quiz feature is activated.

 >c.
 Progress Tracking

 **2 / Structures and UI Outline /**